Martin T. McMahon

 Martin Thomas McMahon (March 21, 1838 – April 21, 1906) was an American jurist and a Union Army officer during the American Civil War.
 He was awarded the United States military's highest decoration, the Medal of Honor, for his actions at the Battle of White Oak Swamp.
 After the war, he held various legal and judicial positions in the state of New York.
-He briefly served as the Minister Resident to Paraguay and was a New York State Senator for four years.
+He briefly served as the Minister Resident to Paraguay and was a member of the New York State Senate and New York State Assembly.

 Early life

 McMahon was born in La Prairie, Lower Canada, to a family of recent migrants from Waterford, Ireland.
 The family moved to the United States when McMahon was an infant and settled in New York.
-He graduated from St. John's College, Fordham, in 1855 and then studied law in Buffalo, receiving his Master's degree in 1857.
+He graduated from St. John's College, Fordham (now Fordham University), in 1855 and then studied law in Buffalo, receiving his Master's degree in 1857.
 After his schooling, he traveled west and worked as a special agent for the post office on the Pacific coast.
 He was admitted to the Sacramento, California, bar in 1861.

-Civil War
+Civil War service

-At the outbreak of the Civil War, he raised a company of cavalry and was given the rank of captain at the head of that unit.
+At the outbreak of the Civil War, McMahon raised a company of cavalry and was given the rank of captain at the head of that unit.
 After learning that his company would not be sent to the front lines, he resigned his command and returned east, where he was appointed aide-de-camp to General George B. McClellan.
 McMahon remained with the Army of the Potomac throughout the war, eventually rising to the rank of lieutenant colonel.
-He served as aide de camp to William B. Franklin (May 1862- January 1863) and Chief of Staff and Assistant Adjutant General of the 6th Corps (1 January 1863 to August 1865), serving under John Sedgwick and Horatio G. Wright.
-McMahon was with 6th Corps commander John Sedgwick at Spotsylvania when Sedgwick was killed.
+He served as aide-de-camp to William B. Franklin from May 1862 to January 1863 and as Chief of Staff and Assistant Adjutant General of the VI Corps from January 1, 1863, to August 1865, serving under John Sedgwick and Horatio G. Wright.
+McMahon was with VI Corps commander John Sedgwick at Spotsylvania when Sedgwick was killed.
 McMahon was the author of Maj.
 Gen. John Sedgwick - In Memoriam (1885).

-Decades after the end of the conflict, on March 10, 1891, he was awarded the Medal of Honor for his actions at the Battle of White Oak Swamp on June 30, 1862.
-His official citation reads: "Under fire of the enemy, successfully destroyed a valuable train that had been abandoned and prevented it from falling into the hands of the enemy."

 McMahon's two older brothers were also officers in the war, both with the 164th New York Volunteer Infantry.
 John Eugene McMahon (1834–1863) commanded the 164th before being injured; he later died of these injuries.
 Middle brother James Power McMahon (1836–1864) took over the regiment and led it until his death at the Battle of Cold Harbor.

+McMahon was mustered out of the volunteers on February 21, 1866.